 The Legato can be used for both practicing and performing using any one of its 5 built-in voices at a time.
 Its keyboard can be divided into two sections to play different voices using left and right hands.
 The volume for both voices can be independently adjusted and reverb and chorus effects may be independently applied to each voice.

-Best 5 Williams Legato Pianos Table
+Our Picks Best Williams Legato Pianos

 The Williams Legato 88-key digital piano is best meant for